inscist/api-guidelines/Guidelines.md

 #### 13.2.1 Error response
 Services **MUST** provide an error response if a caller requests an unsupported feature found in the feature allow list.
 The error response **MUST** be an HTTP status code from the 4xx series, indicating that the request cannot be fulfilled.
-Unless a more specific error status is appropriate for the given request, services **SHOULD** return "400 Bad Request" and an error payload conforming to the error response guidance provided in the Inscist REST API Guidelines.
+Unless a more specific error status is appropriate for the given request, services **SHOULD** return `400 Bad Request` and an error payload conforming to the error response guidance provided in the Inscist REST API Guidelines.
 Services **SHOULD** include enough detail in the response message for a developer to determine exactly what portion of the request is not supported.

 Example: